ASchmidt1024/blank-ebook/bootstrap-tutorial.md

 ## Navbar

 Back to index.php.
-For the menu and the search we use the [Bootstrap Navbar](http://getbootstrap.com/docs/4.0/components/navbar/) and apply them to Joomla!™.
+Its time to code.
+For the menu and the search you use the [Bootstrap Navbar](http://getbootstrap.com/docs/4.0/components/navbar/) and apply them to Joomla!™.
+Copy the following lines and paste them after the body tag.

     <nav class="navbar navbar-expand-lg navbar-light bg-light">
       <div class="container">